Dream of:25 November 1995 "God Using Tornadoes"

-Three other fellows and I were sitting around a table in the kitchen of the Gallia County Farmhouse, playing a game.
+Three other fellows and I were sitting around a table and playing a game in the kitchen of the Gallia County Farmhouse (southeastern Ohio).
 As part of the game, each of us took turns making up a dream to relate to the others.
-Whoever made up the best dream would win the game.
+Whoever invented the best dream would win the game.

 One of the fellows asked if he could drink a beer while we played the game.
-Noticing my step-grandfather Clarence standing at the kitchen sink, washing dishes, I told the fellow this wasn't my house, but Clarence's.
-If Clarence didn't mind, it was all right with me.
+Noticing my step-grandfather Clarence standing at the kitchen sink and washing dishes, I told the fellow that this was not my house, but Clarence's.
+If Clarence did not mind, it was all right with me.

-When the game began, I was supposed to be the first one to tell a dream.
-But after I had sat and thought for a while, nothing came to my mind.
-Finally in frustration I told the others that I passed, that I needed more time to think.
+When the game began, I was supposed to be the first one to tell a dream, but after I had sat and thought for a while, nothing came to mind.
+Finally in frustration, I told the others that I passed, that I needed more time to think.

-As I continued trying to maintain the image, trying to fabricate a dream, I suddenly recognized a problem: I couldn't consciously reproduce the feeling of a dream.
-No matter how intensely I tried, the images which I was imagining still didn't seem like a dream, because I knew they weren't real.
+As I continued trying to maintain the image and fabricate a dream, I suddenly recognized a problem: I could not consciously reproduce the feeling of a dream.
+No matter how intensely I tried, the images which I was imagining still did not seem like a dream, because I knew they were not real.
 Conversely, I knew if I were actually having a dream, no matter how illogical the events, I would believe the events to be real.
-I concluded the dream state was one which I simply couldn't duplicate when I was awake.
+I concluded that the dream state was one which I simply could not duplicate when I was awake.

 Dream Epics Home Page